florianmahner/object-dimensions/docs/README.md

 The repository supports both the simulation of behavioral choices and the use of actual behavioral data to train an embedding model.

-## Installation
+## Installation and System Requirement

 ### Step 1: Install Poetry

 This project uses Python 3.9.12 and Poetry for dependency management.
+Most experiments can be run using a normal desktop computer in a reasonable amount of time.
+However, most experiments require Pytorch and an NVIDIA GPU.

 First, install [Poetry](https://python-poetry.org/):

 ```bash